roborros/BUT-FME-REV/02_cv_zadani/01_CV_Uvod/readme.md

 }
 ```

-* Příklad využití cyklu for:
+* Příklad využití cyklu for a uživatelského makra:
 ```c
 #define LIMIT 10